-It is common practice for the parties to agree to carry out a due diligence process before completing the purchase transaction, through the purchaser's advisers and at the purchaser's expense.
-This will enable the purchaser, among other things:

-- a) to identify the risks and contingencies associated with the target company (or its assets); - b) to obtain elements to determine the value of the target to be acquired; - c) to obtain valuable information for the negotiation; - d) to identify potential synergies; - e) to determine the structure of the transaction; - f) to determine the solidity of the proposed investment; and - g) to determine the level of security that will need to be requested from the vendors in the purchase agreement.
+It is very common practice for the parties to agree to carry out, before perfecting the purchase transaction, through the purchaser's advisors and at the purchaser's expense, a due diligence process.
+This will enable the purchaser, among other things: (i) to identify the risks and contingencies associated with the target company (or its assets); (ii) to obtain elements to determine the value of the target to be acquired; (iii) to obtain valuable information for the negotiation; (iv) to identify potential synergies; (v) to determine the structure of the transaction; (vi) to determine the solidity of the proposed investment; and (vii) to determine the level of security that will need to be requested from the vendors in the purchase agreement.